enhuiz/lip2wav-dataset/README.md

 lip2wav-dataset collect --splits test --speakers dl
 ```

-This will merge all the `detection.csv` for each speaker/split to `detection/speaker-split.csv`.
+The collection command merges all the `detection.csv` for each speaker/split to `detection/{speaker}-{split}.csv`, which you can share with other people.

 ### 4. Prepare the rest